-We rented a motorhome during our time in Iceland which is expensive, but no more than you’d pay to rent in the US or Europe.
+Also, we rented a motorhome during our time in Iceland which is expensive, but no more than you’d pay to rent in the US or Europe.
 Unleaded gas was about $7.50 USD per gallon so during our 2-week road trip we spent a total of $430 USD on petrol.

-The taxi service in the country is outrageous so plan on spending about $100 USD if you need to take a taxi from the airport into Reykjavik.
+The taxi service in the country is outrageous so plan on spending about $100 USD if you need to take a taxi from the airport to Reykjavik.
 It’s much more affordable to book an airport transfer to Reykjavik.

 2. You’ll Rarely Need Cash

 The currency of Iceland is the Icelandic Krona (ISK) and at the time of writing (June of 2019), the exchange rate was 123.79 ISK to $1 USD.
 And while prices are always marked in ISK, you’ll rarely actually need to pay in cash.
-Pretty much every shop, restaurant, campsite, and gas station take a credit card.
+Pretty much every shop, restaurant, campsite, and gas station takes a credit card.

 Download Google Pay or Apple Pay to easily pay with your phone!